 I was in an eight year relationship with a drug addict.
 When we met, he had been clean and sober for three years.
 He had been in the recovery community for 15 years, but had one relapse.

-I had been separated from my husband for two months when I met Carl (not his real name).
+My husband and I separated and two months later I met Larry.
 He seemed completely different from my emotionally abusive husband.
-I thought he was your basic all American guy: he had three kids who he absolutely adored, he was kind, funny, loyal and ran a small business.
+He seemed like your basic all American guy: he had three kids who he absolutely adored, he was kind, funny, loyal and ran a small business.
 He volunteered for his kids’ school and sports events, small business functions and recovery events.
 Everyone seemed to like him.

 We had a wonderful relationship.
 We loved spending time together, went on trips and were just really enjoying life.
 We had the occasional argument, but we were always able to talk things out.
 I introduced him to my family who instantly liked him, (although it took my kids sometime to come around).
 I thought I had finally met my “soul mate.”

-Spoiler alert: Even though the relationship seemed wonderful it wasn’t likely that I would have the great fortune to encounter the “perfect guy” after coming out of 25 years of an emotionally abusive marriage.
+Spoiler alert: Although the relationship seemed wonderful it wasn’t likely that I would have the great fortune to encounter the “perfect guy” after coming out of 25 years of an emotionally abusive marriage.

-Carl seemed completely different from my husband – at first.
-However, as more time passed, Carl ‘s recovery began to slip away.
+Larry seemed completely different from my husband – at first.
+However, as more time passed, his addiction started to escalate.
 He became controlling, manipulative, accusatory, and uninvolved with both me and his life in general.
-He spent massive amounts of time watching TV.
-He did a stellar job of keeping his addiction hidden – he frequently accused me of causing all the problems in the relationship.
+He did a stellar job of keeping his addiction hidden – he frequently accused me of causing all the problems in the relationship whenever I confronted him on anything.

 When you’re in a relationship with an addict, he or she will use many tools to manipulate you, and that’s what was happening to me.
 Sometimes I would get a glimpse of the old him: the funny, charming, attentive guy I’d met, but it wouldn’t last long.
 All of that great energy started to dwindle, consumed by his drug use.

-Every once in a while during our eight years together, he admitted he had been using drugs, would apologize profusely, came clean and swear he’d never use again.
+Every once in a while Larry would come clean and admit using drugs, he would apologize profusely and swear he’d never use again.
 I believed him – and I read somewhere that we trust addicts, even when they lie, because there was a time when they were trustworthy.

 The end of our relationship

 After one of our breakups I hadn’t heard from him in a while so I called him.
 He informed me he had found a new girlfriend – one he could “be himself” with, someone who didn’t mind his drug use.
-I certainly wasn’t going to be able to compete with that – I was adamantly opposed to him taking drugs.
+I couldn’t compete with that – I adamantly opposed his drug use.
 It changed him, and destroyed the relationship, as I had experienced for the last six to seven years.

 I didn’t want a relationship with a “drug” anyway.
-It’s just sentencing yourself to a life of being stuck in their addictive cycle.
-He claimed he was “the same guy” even though he used drugs, but he wasn’t.
+According to his logic, he was “the same guy.”
 He was in denial – fooling himself and leaving wreckage everywhere -especially in our relationship.
-He used to brag about how great it was he hadn’t drank for 20 years.
-He still attended AA meetings.
-I started to see him as a world class hypocrite.
+He bragged a lot about how he hadn’t drank in 20 years, but he was not sober.
+Larry’s obituary stated he’d been a sober member of AA for 26 years.
+He fooled a lot of people.

 The breakup turned out to be a blessing in disguise.
 I developed better relationships with my kids; started going out with old friends, cared for my aging parents, hired a professional life coach, travelled, picked up playing the piano again and started this blog.
 I did (and am doing) all the things I love to do and that I had formerly sacrificed to dysfunctional relationships.
 I became grateful that he had ended the relationship – I felt free for the first time in my life and was able to focus on myself and my own personal growth.